 - With Veterinarian approval you need to find a reputable manufacture of CBD for cats and/or pets.

-- Reputable hemp manufacturers will have a QR code linking to the independent lab results with regards to how much CBD as well as other cannabinoids are in your pets CBD products.
+- Reputable hemp manufacturers will have a QR code linking to the independent third party lab results with regards to how much CBD as well as other cannabinoids are in your pets CBD products.

 - Sir Hemp Co.
 CBD products are tested at independent USDA approved laboratories.
 They have a graduated dropper so you may dose your feline’s CBD accurately and accordingly.